Mary Schmidt Campbell

 B.A., M.A., PH.D.: HON.: D.F.A., D.H.L., PH.D.

-She is co-editor of Artistic Citizenship: A Public Voice for the Arts, (New York: Routledge, 2006) and co-author of Harlem Renaissance: Art of Black America (New York: Harry N. Abrams, Inc., 1987) and Memory and Metaphor: The Art of Romare Bearden, 1940-1987 (New York: Oxford University Press & The Studio Museum in Harlem, 1991).
-She is currently working on a book on Romare Bearden for Oxford University Press, (2012 expected publication date).
+She is co-editor of Artistic Citizenship: A Public Voice for the Arts, (New York: Routledge, 2006 and co-author of Harlem Renaissance: Art of Black America (New York: Harry N. Abrams, Inc., 1987) and Memory and Metaphor: The Art of Romare Bearden, 1940-1987 (New York: Oxford University Press & The Studio Museum in Harlem, 1991).
+She is close to completing on a book on Romare Bearden for Oxford University Press.

 For further information, please contact:

 New York University

 Tisch School of the Arts